kit-data-manager/Metadata-Schemas-for-Materials-Science/MRI/Glossary.md

 A set of one or more images or spectra (i.e. [Processed Data](#processed-data)) generated after the processing of [Raw Data](#raw-data) collected during [Measurements](#measurement) along the z-axis of a [Sample](#sample) as part of the same [Study](#study) and stored in one or multiple [DICOM Files](#dicom-file).
 The term has been adopted from DICOM[^2].

 ### Spectrum
-A representation of the distribution of resonance frequencies present in the signal and determined by the chemical environment of the atoms in the [Sample](#sample).
+A representation of the distribution of resonance frequencies present in the signal and determined by the chemical environment of the atoms in the [Sample](#sample).[^5]

 ### Spin Echo Sequence
 Fundamental pulse sequence in MRI, consisting of an excitation pulse (90°) and a refocusing pulse (180°).
 It is usually applied to measure the signal of the transversal magnetization, which represents the T2-relaxation (or spin-spin relaxation) value of a [Sample](#sample).
 The [Spin Echo Sequence](#spin-echo-sequence) is performed by setting the [Echo Time](#echo-time) and the [Repetition Time](#repetition-time) of the [Protocol](#protocol).